cdoublev/css/doc/parse/README.md

   - `<statement-at-rule> = <at-keyword> <rule-specific-prelude>;`
   - `<block-at-rule> = <at-keyword> <rule-specific-prelude>? { <rule-specific-block> }`

-Below are the principles of the context rules:
+Below are the main principles of the context rules:

   - `<stylesheet>` accepts all rules excluding those defined by the parent rule or style sheet (context)
   - `<rule-list>` only accepts rules defined by the context